RossiVinicius/TypicalityOfContextuality/README.md

 In general, the function `Parallel_Typicality` can be used in a similar way to directly estimate the typicality of contextuality for a given number of preparations and measurements over a finite number of iterations. `Parallel_Typicality_fixed` will assess the same ratio, but for a given number of random preparations and a fixed number of fixed and equally distributed projective measurements over the Bloch sphere.

 # Code structure
 The detailed description of each function is provided in the docstrings.
-The repository contains a zip file `data.zip` containing raw text files with the data generated in the paper.
-The main file is `typicalityOfContextuality.py`, which is divided into 4 sections:
+The repository contains a zip file `data v2.zip` containing raw text files with the data generated in the paper (also `data.zip` for v1 of the paper).
+The main file is `typicality_of_contextuality/core.py`, which is divided into 4 sections:
 ## Random sampling routines
 Routines employ functions from `numpy` and `qutip` libraries to randomly generate Hilbert space vectors, density operators and unitary rotations.
 It also provides the equally distributed effects for `Parallel_Typicality_fixed`.
 ## Typicality routines